ApprenticeAI/frapy/docs/topics/logging.rst

 Logging works out of the box, and can be configured to some extent with the Scrapy settings listed in :ref:`topics-logging-settings`.

-Scrapy calls :func:`scrapy.utils.log.configure_logging` to set some reasonable defaults and handle those settings in :ref:`topics-logging-settings` when running commands, so it's recommended to manually call it if you're running Scrapy from scripts as described in :ref:`run-from-script`.
+Scrapy calls :func:`frapy.utils.log.configure_logging` to set some reasonable defaults and handle those settings in :ref:`topics-logging-settings` when running commands, so it's recommended to manually call it if you're running Scrapy from scripts as described in :ref:`run-from-script`.